kaapstorm/tedmagi_2024/src/3_problem-solving.rst

    :width: 512px
    :height: 512px

-So, we've given people something to believe in.
-Something they can feel that they are a part of, that they can struggle for, and that they can win at.
+So, let's say that we've given people something to believe in.
+Something we can feel that we are a part of, that we can struggle for, and that we can win at.

+It gives us a sense of purpose, and motivates us.
+Now what?
 What do we need to do?
 What are the kinds of problems that we need to solve?

 * Climate change is a real thing.
 As areas appropriate for particular crops shift to different areas, crops and/or people will need to shift, which will result in conflict and war.
-This is already happening.
-Dimagi has projects in some of these places.
 Climate change will also result in disastrous hurricanes, storms and floods.
-  Also already happening.
-All of this will continue to get worse.
+All these things are already happening, and will continue to get worse.

 * Apart from a few very scary moments, in particular a truly terrifying `moment in 1962`_, nuclear weapons have been safeguarded by just two